Jeremy Baker

-Sir Jeremy Russell Baker (born 9 February 1958) is a British judge of the High Court of Justice of England and Wales.
-He is correctly styled Mr Justice Jeremy Baker, conveniently distinguishing him from Andrew Baker.
+Sir Jeremy Russell Baker (born 9 February 1958) is a British judge of the Court of Appeal of England and Wales.
+He is styled Lord Justice Jeremy Baker.

 Career

 Baker was called to the bar at Middle Temple in 1979.
 He was appointed an Assistant Recorder in 1996.
-In 1999, he became a King's Counsel.
+In 1999, he became a Queen's Counsel.
 He was appointed a Recorder in 2000 and a circuit judge in 2010.
-On 25 March 2013, he was appointed a Justice of the High Court, and was assigned to the King's Bench Division.
+On 25 March 2013, he was appointed a Justice of the High Court, and was assigned to the Queen's Bench Division.
 He received the customary knighthood in the 2013 Special Honours.
+Baker was appointed a Judge of the Court of Appeal of England and Wales on 1 October 2024.